bfansports/dynamodb-to-elasticsearch/README.md

 ## Next

-Now your Lambda function is created, head to AWS Lambdam find the function we just created and click `Triggers`.
+Now your Lambda function is created, head to AWS Lambda, find the function we just created and click `Triggers`.
-Now add triggers for DynamoDB for all the table you want to process.
+Now add triggers for all the DynamoDB tables you want to process.

-You dynamoDB tables must have Dynamo Steam activated.
+Your dynamoDB tables must have Dynamo Stream activated.

 Check your CloudWatch logs to make sure your function processes things correctly!